-This bill would require the commission, by April 1, 2008, to adopt guidelines related to the for the use of travel demand models used in the development of regional transportation plans by regional transportation planning agencies.
-The bill would require a regional transportation planning agency for a region with a population of 800,000 or more to use those guidelines.
-The bill would specify certain policy ehoices that a travel demand model shall be capable of evaluating.
+This bill would require the commission, by April 1, 2008, to adopt guidelines for the use of travel demand models used in the development of regional transportation plans by certain-regional transportation planning-agencies entities.
 The bill would require the Department of Transportation to assist the commission, on request, in this regard, and would impose other related requirements.

 This bill would also require the regional transportation plan to include a preferred growth scenario, as specified, designed to achieve certain goals for the reduction of vehicle miles traveled in a region.
-The bill would require the State Air Resources Board to provide each region with greenhouse gas emission reduction targets for 2020 and 2050 by an unspecified date, and would require the preferred growth scenario to inventory the region's emission of those gasses and establish measures to reduce those emissions consistent with the targets.
-The bill would require certain transportation planning and programming activities by regional agencies-and the department to be consistent with the preferred growth scenario, including the programming of transportation projects in the regional transportation improvement program-and the federal transportation improvement program, the preparation of project study reports for projects not included in the state transportation improvement program, and the implementation of urban infill opportunity zones, among other things.
+The bill would require the State Air Resources Board, working in consultation with the affected transportation agencies, to provide each region with greenhouse gas emission reduction targets from the automobile and light truck sector for 2020 and 2050 2035 by an unspecified date, and to update the regional targets, as specified, until 2050, and would require the preferred growth scenario to inventory the region's emission of those gases from the automobile and light truck sector and establish measures to reduce those emissions consistent with to the greatest extent feasible to achieve the targets.
+The bill would require certain transportation planning and programming activities by regional agencies to be consistent with the preferred growth scenario, including the programming of transportation projects in the regional transportation improvement program and the implementation of infill opportunity zones, among other things.